erindatkinson/emoji/README.md

   * run `JSON_PATH=/path/to/slackbot.responses.list.json MATCH=<substring for matching> make slackbot`
   * This will generate a list of triggers for slackbot responses that include your match substring.

+## Building new emoji

+Many people have been keen on building new emoji, and have made templates and scripts to help aid in making new emoji permutations, to see those, please see [assets/templates/](assets/templates/) and [scripts](scripts/).

 :)